The Calder\'on Projector for Fibred Cusp Operators: Constructing an Invertible Generalized Extension

-Assumption \ref{UCNF} implies that the normal family of $(\Phatbar_0)_X$ also has the unique continuation property from the boundary since this operator is a direct sum of two copies of $P$ and $P^\star$ each.
+Assumption \ref{UCNF} implies that the normal family of $(\Phatbar_0)_X$ also has the unique continuation property with respect to the boundary since this operator is a direct sum of two copies of $P$ and $P^\star$ each.
 Therefore, we need to prove the following proposition.

 \begin{proposition} Let $\Phatbar_0\in\Psi_\phi^m(\Xhat;\Ehat_1)$ be $\phi$-elliptic and selfadjoint.
-Also, assume that it restricts to $X$ (Definition \ref{def:extension operator}) and that the normal family of $(\Phatbar_0)_X$ has the unique continuation property at the boundary (as defined before Assumption \ref{UCNF}).
+Also, assume that it restricts to $X$ (Definition \ref{def:extension operator}) and that the normal family of $(\Phatbar_0)_X$ has the unique continuation property with respect to the boundary (as defined before Assumption \ref{UCNF}).

 Then there is a \emph{fully} elliptic $\Phat_1\in\Psi_\phi^m(\Xhat;\Ehat_1)$ which restricts to $X$ and so that

 \end{proposition} Note that Definition \ref{def:extension operator} involves an implicit choice of function space $\calF$ but following Remark \ref{rmk:extension operator}, this choice does not matter for $\phi$-$\Psi$DOs, and that \eqref{eqn:Phat1 and Phatbar0} is equivalent to the Schwartz kernel of $\Phat_1-\Phatbar_0$ being a smooth section on $\Xhat^2_\phi$ supported in $(X^-)^2_\phi$.